differentfun/differentfun-cdgenps2/README.md

 - It must **not** be used to create, distribute, or facilitate the distribution of copyrighted material.
 - The author does **not condone** piracy or any illegal use of this tool.
 - By using this software, **you agree** to comply with all applicable laws and regulations in your country or region.
+- The developer of this tool is not responsible for how it is used.
+Users are solely responsible for ensuring their use of the software complies with all applicable laws and ethical standards.

 ---

 ## 🎯 Intended Use